-In addition, and as part of its efforts to diversify its refinancing, a number of securitization transactions were financed with private investors.
-Customer receivables in the United Kingdom were securitized, as were leasing receivables and dealer receivables in Germany.
-As these transactions were private, their terms and conditions are not disclosed in the above table.
+In addition, and as part of its efforts to diversify its refinancing, a number of operations were secured by conduit.
+As these issues were private, their terms and conditions are not disclosed in the above table.
+Customer receivables in the United Kingdom were securitized, as well as leasing receivables and dealer receivables in Germany.

-At 31 December 2015, the amount of financing obtained through private securitization totaled €1,607m.
-The amount of financing obtained through public securitization transactions placed on the markets totaled €1,174m
+At 31 December 2016, the amount of financing obtained through securitization by conduit totaled €1,927m.
+The amount of financing obtained through securitization transactions in public format placed on the markets totaled €1,339m.

 The securitization transactions carried out by the group all meet the requirement under Article 405 of European Directive No. 575/2013 for a net economic interest of not less than 5% to be retained.
-These transactions were not intended to result in derecognition of the receivables transferred, and at 31 December 2015, the amount of the sales financing receivables thus maintained on the balance sheet totaled \$8,835m (\$7,724m at 31 December 204), as follows:
+These transactions were not intended to result in derecognition of the receivables transferred, and at 31 December 2016, the amount of the sales financing receivables thus maintained on the balance sheet totaled $\leq 9,768$ m ($\leq 8,825$ m at 31 December 2015), as follows:

-- Securitization transactions placed on the market: €1,472m

-- Retained securitization transactions: €5,028m

-- Private securitization transactions: €2,335m
+- Securitization transactions placed on the market: €1,582m - Retained securitization transactions: €5,282m - Private securitization transactions: €2,904m

-The fair value of these receivables was €8,793m at31 December 2015.
+The fair value of these receivables is €9,730m at 31 December 2016.

-Liabilities of €2,776m have been booked under "Other debt securities" for the securities issued during securitization transactions.
-The fair value of these liabilities was €2,793m at 31 December 2015.
+Liabilities of €3,064m have been booked under "Other debt securities" for the securities issued during securitization transactions.
+The fair value of these liabilities is €3,091m at 31 December 2016.